Written by Allie Delos Santos

 Lack of Control on Data Entry Management

-Not having absolute control of the data management process can be problematic to some companies when they outsource the function.
-Many businesses are scared of the lack of direction and authority when a third party steps in to do the work.
+Not having absolute control of the data management process can be problematic for some companies when they outsource the function.
+Many businesses fear the lack of direction and authority when a third party steps in to do the work.

 Strong Chance of Miscommunication